tonywang16/perspective/packages/perspective-viewer/README.md

 ### notifyResize

-Invalidate this element's dimensions and redraw.
+Determine whether to reflow the viewer and redraw.

 ### copy